Clinical Pharmacology for Ozempic

 Cardiac Electrophysiology (QTc)

 The effect of semaglutide on cardiac repolarization was tested in a thorough QTc trial.
-At a dose 1.5 times the
+Semaglutide does not prolong QTc intervals at doses up to 1.5 mg at steady-state.

 Pharmacokinetics